 First of all: this can only happen with natural fibers.
 Acrylic fibers simply can’t felt.
 If there’s an indication of ‘superwash’ on your label, you also don’t have to be afraid of felting as your yarn has been made washable (usually by adding a small amount of acrylic to the yarn).
 The felting of natural fibers only occurs when you have the combination of (warm) water, soap and agitation.
 During blocking you don’t agitate the yarn, so no felting will occur if you’re gentle with your pieces.

 If you’re looking for blocking supplies, I’ve listed them here.
-You don’t need all blocking tools to start, but I’m sure you won’t regret having the ‘nice to haves’ such as sock blockers and blocking wires.
+You don’t need all blocking tools to start, but I’m sure you won’t regret having the ‘nice to haves’.

 Nice to have: